 Introduction to Hondo, Texas

 Hondo, Texas is 39 miles W of San Antonio, Texas.
-Located in Medina county, the population of the city is 7,897.
+Hondo is located in Medina county.

 Hondo and Nearby Attractions

 - San Antonio Zoo